 Then, the database can be discovered as any of your other MySQL databases.

-To discover a Database an appropriate Database credentials must be created.
+To discover a Database, appropriate Database credentials must be created.

 GCP discovery patterns

 The GCP discovery patterns are available on the Manage > Knowledge page.
-They are located in the Pattern modules list, under Cloud > Google Cloud Platform.
+They are in the Pattern modules list under Cloud > Google Cloud Platform.

 GCP labels discovery

-Time out error while scanning on Virtual Machine
+Timeout error while scanning on a virtual machine

-'time out' error could appear during scan of all Google regions when IPv6 is enabled on VM machine or from an AWS Outposts, but IPv6 addresses are not working in your network.
+The timeout error might occur during a scan of all Google regions when IPv6 is enabled on a VM machine or from AWS Outposts, but IPv6 addresses are not working in your network.

-Then, check if IPv6 is working.
-Execute the following commands:
+2. Check if IPv6 is working by executing the following commands:

-If the IPv6 is enabled and active, you should disable it by executing the following commands:
+3. If IPv6 is enabled and active, you should disable it by executing the following commands:

 - Open the PowerShell as administrator.

-- Execute the command to get all the network adapter names with IPv6 enabled:
+- Execute the following command to get all the network adapter names with IPv6 enabled:

 Get-NetAdapterBinding -ComponentID ms_tcpip6

-(Optional) To turn off IPv6 on all network adapters, use the below PowerShell command:
+4. (Optional) To turn off IPv6 on all network adapters, execute the following PowerShell command:

 Disable-NetAdapterBinding -Name "*" -ComponentID ms_tcpip6